dvarrel/XCTRACK_vario/README.md

 ## Step by step

-You will need to download the MS5XXX library by Roman Schmitz.
-For this, go to Tools -> Manage Libraries and search for "MS5xxx"; install the library done by  Roman Schmitz.
+1) Download MS5XXX library by Roman Schmitz.
+(Go to Tools, Manage Libraries and search for "MS5xxx"; install the library done by  Roman Schmitz.)

-If you want to use it as only usb, just upload the code in XCTRACK_VARIO_MS5611.
+1) If you want to use it as only usb, just upload the code in (XCTRACK_VARIO_MS5611/XCTRACK_VARIO_MS5611.ino).

-To use it as bluetooth, simply change the following code
+To use it as bluetooth (and USB), simply change the following code

 ```
 #define USB_MODE // usb by default
-// #define BLUETOOTH_MODE // uncomment this line and comment the line above for bluetooth mode
+// #define BLUETOOTH_MODE // uncomment this line for bluetooth mode
 ```

 to

 ```
-// #define USB_MODE // usb by default
+#define USB_MODE // usb by default
 #define BLUETOOTH_MODE // uncomment this line and comment the line above for bluetooth mode
 ```